sonamd6807456/ICT105-DRUK-MVP/README.md

 ### Validation Objective

-The objective of this validation was to evaluate whether the Smart Campus Event Hub MVP helps students easily discover campus events, search for activities, view event details, register for events, and allows organizers to manage event information effectively.
-The validation also identified usability issues and gathered user feedback to improve the prototype before final implementation.
+The objective of this validation was to evaluate whether the **Smart Campus Event Hub** MVP enables users to successfully navigate the website, browse campus events, search and filter activities, view event details, access the Student Dashboard, manage favorite events, and allow administrators to manage events, users, and reviews efficiently.
+The validation also collected usability feedback to identify improvements before developing the final prototype.

 ### Prototype Version Tested